Welcome

 Exceptions to the above arrangements

-NHS Western Isles staff will provide the necessary Personal Protective Equipment (PPE) for visitors depending on the area they are visiting and advice on protective measures (e.g. hand sanitizing and physical distancing).
-However, visitors should be aware, in particular when visiting COVID positive patients or COVID wards, that they attend at their own risk.
+NHS Western Isles staff will provide the necessary Personal Protective Equipment (PPE) for visitors depending on the area they are visiting and advice on protective measures (e.g. hand sanitizing).
+However, visitors should be aware, in particular when visiting patients on an outbreak ward, that they attend at their own risk.

-Wards may be able to allow visiting outwith the agreed visiting times.
-This will be at the discretion of the nurse in charge of the ward.
-If additional support is required for a patient, or you wish to assist at mealtimes, you can discuss attending outwith normal visiting hours with the nurse in charge of the ward.
+Wards can offer visiting outwith the agreed visiting times.
+This will be at the discretion of the staff in the ward.
+If additional support is required for a patient, or you wish to assist at mealtimes, you can discuss attending out with normal visiting hours with ward staff.

 If you are feeling unwell, you should not attend the hospital (see checklist below).
 You should contact the Ward Nurse in Charge who will advise the patient that you are unable to attend.

-• NHS Western Isles Board policy is that you will not be permitted to wear your own face mask or face covering on our hospital premises.
+- NHS Western Isles Board policy is that if you choose to wear a face mask you will not be permitted to wear your own face mask or face covering on our hospital premises.
 You must use the face mask provided on entry to the hospital (unless you are medically exempt).
 You will be refused entry if you do not adhere to hospital protocol.
-You must keep your face mask on at all times in the hospital building.

-• Only remove your face mask when leaving the hospital.
-Please follow safe disposal guidance on the removal of your face mask.
+- If wearing a face mask, please follow safe disposal guidance on the removal of your face mask.
 You must use hand sanitizer at the main exit prior to leaving the hospital, and you should wash your hands when you arrive home.

 Virtual Visiting – Virtual Visiting continues to be offered and is an alternative option to visiting face-to face.
 This service is supported by our staff and we would encourage visitors to keep in touch with family, friends and loved ones via virtual visits.
 If you would like to video call your friend or family member, or for further information, please telephone 01851 704704.